Fractured Magic: Chapter Twenty-One

 “Oh!
 Yes, I see.
 You’re too kind,” Gareth said.
 “I didn’t know they taught you how to do that in Alfheimr.
 Joke, that is.”

-“Not tonight – my wife and I attend the evening service at St. John’s.
+“I can’t tonight.
+My wife and I attend the evening service at St. John’s.
 Tomorrow?”

 “She has, in fact.
 I recommended a friend of mine for the job.”

-A friend – did that mean this replacement wouldn’t be an Enforcer?
+Leandros was surprised by this.
+A friend—did that mean this replacement wouldn’t be an Enforcer?
 Going from five to four Enforcers on his team would be a significant improvement.
-Before he could ask any questions, though, Gareth continued, “But speaking of, I could use your advice.
-This is all theoretical, of course, but if you suspected you did know something about yesterday’s attack, or at least suspected you might know someone involved, what would you do?”
+Gareth continued, “But speaking of, I could use your advice.
+This is all theoretical, of course.”

 It was the last thing Leandros expected to hear from Gareth Ranulf, brother of a Unity Magistrate.
 Was this a trick?
-Had Evelyne put him up to this?
+Had Evelyne put him up to it?
 Deciding to give Gareth the benefit of the doubt, he asked, “Do I trust this person?”

 “Do you trust Ms. Corscia?”